+Our business plan is to seek, investigate, and, if warranted, acquire an interest in a business opportunity.
 Our acquisition of a business opportunity may be made by merger, exchange of stock, or otherwise.
 We have very limited sources of capital, and we probably will only be able to take advantage of one business opportunity.
+In May 2007 we attempted to negotiate an acquisition of a private operating company, but we were unable to close that transaction.
 As of the date of this filing we have not identified any business opportunity that we plan to pursue, nor have we reached any preliminary or definitive agreements or understandings with any person concerning an acquisition or merger.

 Based on current economic and regulatory conditions, management believes that it is possible, if not probable, for a company like ours, without many assets or liabilities, to negotiate a merger or acquisition with a viable private company.
 The opportunity arises principally because of the expensive legal and accounting fees and the length of time associated with the registration process of "going public."
-However, should any of these conditions change, it is very possible that there would be little or no economic value for anyone taking over control of Globalwise.
+However, should any of these conditions change, it is very possible that there would be little or no economic value for anyone taking over control of Globalwise Investments.

-Our search for a business opportunity will not be limited to any particular geographical area or industry, including both United States and international companies.
+Our search for a business opportunity will not be limited to any particular geographical area or industry and includes both U.S. and international companies.
 Our management has unrestricted discretion in seeking and participating in a business opportunity, subject to the availability of such opportunities, economic conditions and other factors.
 Our management believes that companies who desire a public market to enhance liquidity for current stockholders, or plan to acquire additional assets through issuance of securities rather than for cash, will be potential merger or acquisition candidates.

 The selection of a business opportunity in which to participate is complex and extremely risky and will be made by management in the exercise of its business judgement.
 Our activities are subject to several significant risks which arise primarily as a result of the fact that we have no specific business and may acquire or participate in a business opportunity based on the decision of management which will, in all probability, act without consent, vote, or approval of our stockholders.
-We can not assure you that we will be able to identify and acquire any business opportunity which will ultimately prove to be beneficial to us and our stockholders.
+We cannot assure you that we will be able to identify and merge with or acquire any business opportunity which will ultimately prove to be beneficial to us and our stockholders.
 Should a merger or acquisition prove unsuccessful, it is possible management may decide not to pursue further acquisition activities and management may abandon our search and we may become dormant or be dissolved.

-It is possible that the range of business opportunities that might be available for consideration by us could be limited by impact of the SEC regulations regarding purchase and sale of "penny stock."
-Our common stock is listed on the OTC Bulletin Board, but there is little market activity at this time.
+It is possible that the range of business opportunities that might be available for consideration by us could be limited by the fact that our common stock is not listed on any market.
 We cannot assure you that a market will develop or that a stockholder will be able to liquidate his/her/its investments without considerable delay, if at all.
 If a market develops, our shares will likely be subject to the rules of the Penny Stock Suitability Reform Act of 1990.
 The liquidity of penny stock is affected by specific disclosure procedures required by this Act to be followed by all broker-dealers, including but not limited to, determining the suitability of the stock for a particular customer, and obtaining a written agreement from the customer to purchase the stock.
 This rule may affect the ability of broker-dealers to sell our securities and may affect the ability of purchasers to sell our securities in any market.